EtienneBruines/goplexer/README.md

 - A name for the service can be written in the `type` field.
 - The `location` field is the TCP-location that the service will proxy to.
 - You can configure the port at which goplexer runs in the `server.listen` field.
+- The `server.max_connections` field can be changed depending on your wishes;
+- The `server.debug` field will output lots of stuff, and might help in configuring additional services.
+Simply make a request to the running server using an unknown service, and analyze the output.
+It will probably throw an error when the service is unknown.

 ## Contributing